arseniy-nikitochkin/DeelFrontendTest/questions.md

 1. What is the difference between Component and PureComponent? give an example where it might break my app.
--PureComponent implements shouldComponentUpdate  lifecycle method using shallow comparison of state and props.
+PureComponent implements shouldComponentUpdate  lifecycle method using shallow comparison of state and props.
 If nothing has changed, then PureComponent doesn't rerender.
 But because it uses shallow comp., it may break when we have changes in deep nested data structures.
 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?